madnificent/ember-mode/README.md

 buffer that `ember serve` runs in is buried, it will also notify of build status via minibuffer messages.

+### working with PODs ###

+Ember-mode is shipped with basic support for the POD structure.
+Navigation support and generators operate the same, but keep the POD structure in mind.

+Ember-mode will pick up `"usePods": true` when set in `.ember-cli`.
+If this is set, navigation occurs assuming a POD structure.
+See the installation section for more information on overriding the detection of a POD enabled project.

 ### published bindings ###

     C-c . f c       ember-open-controller